Coconut Oil For Stretch Marks

 Of course there’s no magic bullet for any health issue–no one stop shop to fix your stretch marks 100%, or make them vanish entirely, but at least with coconut oil, you know you’re delivering real, proven benefits to your skin, and likely lessening your marks at the same time, without breaking the bank or having to worry about potential side effects and harmful chemicals entering into your bloodstream through your skin.

 How exactly does it work and what is that coconut oil actually doing to your skin, other than feeling amazing and making your smell like a tropical paradise?
-Its effects are far reaching and multi-faceted, and actually targets several different areas to ease your stretch marks.
+Its effects are far-reaching and multi-faceted and actually targets several different areas to erase your stretch marks.

 For one, naturally occurring properties in coconut oil are actually lightening your skin, by changing the skin pigment and easing discoloration that’s likely occurred due to the marks.

-These colors rear their heads early in the stretch marks’ life, when they first pop up.
-By applying coconut oil to the marks, it can naturally sooth and actually lighten the skin’s pigment to make them far less visible and help them fade away over time.
+These colors rear their heads early in the stretch marks’ life when they first pop up.
+By applying coconut oil to the marks, it can naturally soothe and actually lighten the skin’s pigment to make them far less visible and help them fade away over time.